 Our introduction to Downton Abbey is informal, and comes early in the episode of Season 1, Episode 1.
 While upstairs the Crawleys are still nestled in their beds, there is a flurry of activity down below.
 In our introduction to the grand home, we see the engine that drives it all.
 The maids rise at 6:00 am to open the drapes, dust furniture, tend to flower vases.
 The footmen iron the newspapers for the Lord of the house.
 Daisy, the scullery maid, lights fires in the various fireplaces around the house, as well as the kitchen stove (horrors).
 The scene reminds me of the attention to detail you might expect to see at the grandest hotels.
-Gosh, I miss my stays at the Ritz Carlton.
+Gosh, I miss my stay at the Ritz Carlton.

 The first round of duties appear to be done.
 The servants scurry back downstairs and out of sight, gathering for breakfast, a rack of servant bells behind them.
-Some breakfast trays are sent up, others will congregrate for dining.
+Some breakfast trays are sent up, others will congregate for dining.

 Breakfast for The Upper Class

-Breakfast served upstairs in a manor of this size could be informal or more formal depending on their preference, or if overnight company was being entertained.
-Smoked haddock (finnan haddie) was the favorite breakfast fish, steamed on its own, or in kedgeree.
+Breakfast served upstairs in a manor of this size could be informal or more formal depending on their preference, or if the overnight company was being entertained.
+Smoked haddock (finnan haddie) was the favourite breakfast fish, steamed on its own, or in kedgeree.
 Egg dishes were also served, accompanied with mushrooms, small French peas or potatoes.
 There could be a few more courses in a formal breakfast with chicken and rice served as a second course, followed by a dessert course with coffee, fruits, jams, biscuits, toast.
 Or you could always have a tray brought to your room, delightful.

 Breakfast for the Lower Classes

 We commonly think of oatmeal when we think porridge, but in addition to oats, cereal meals used for porridge include rice, wheat, barley, and corn.
 Legumes such as peasemeal can also be used to make porridge.
 Gruel is similar to porridge but is much more like a drink; it has a very thin consistency and is made with water.
 You were likely living in an institution if you had gruel for breakfast.
 As an aside, apparently good things came out of institutions other than Oliver Twist.
-A few of the dry cereals we eat today orginated in the kitchens of the sanitariums: granola and Grape Nuts.
+A few of the dry cereals we eat today originated in the kitchens of the sanitariums: granola and Grape Nuts.

 Bringing back healthy oatmeal for breakfast

 The story of McCann’s dates back to 1800 when John McCann built a mill at Beamond, four miles from Drogheda on the east coast of Ireland.
 John McCann’s Irish Oatmeal secured many prizes for its excellent quality over the years.
-A double success in the London Exhibition and the Dublin Exhibition in 1851, was followed by first prize at the Philadelphia Exhibition in 1876 and an award for “Uniformity of Granulation” in 1893 at the Chicago Exhibition.
+Double success in the London Exhibition and the Dublin Exhibition in 1851, was followed by first prize at the Philadelphia Exhibition in 1876 and an award for “Uniformity of Granulation” in 1893 at the Chicago Exhibition.

 “Instant” Steel Cut Oats